 “In amongst the horror and the nightmares, there are many small and glorious stories of survival and hope, resilience and dignity.
 If you could have the conversations that we had, if only you could sit and speak to refugees, face to face, you would see that we really are the same, that we really are part of one family.
 And, at its best, a family does all it can to support each other.”

-Internationally acclaimed British writer Neil Gaiman was announced as a global Goodwill Ambassador in February 2017, having supported UNHCR since 2013.
+Internationally acclaimed British writer Neil Gaiman has been supporting UNHCR, the UN Refugee Agency since 2013 and was announced as a global Goodwill Ambassador in February 2017.

 Neil has initiated and supported fundraising initiatives for UNHCR and has supported key UNHCR events and campaigns including #WithRefugees, World Refugee Day, the iBelong campaign to end statelessness, the Nansen Refugee Award and has appeared in several films including ‘What They Took With Them’, ‘Words Matter’ and ‘We Stand With #WithRefugees’ and Everyone Counts.

 Neil has written extensively on the refugees issue – in articles, stories and in 2019 created a poem inspired by words shared by his twitter followers on the subject of warmth in order to support our Winter Emergency Appeal.